Activists fear for Qatar workers as World Cup spotlight dims | Times Leader

 “Qatar has always acknowledged that work remains to be done, notably to hold unscrupulous employers to account — as is the case with any country around the world,” Ali Al-Ansari, Qatar’s media attache in the United States, said in a statement.
 “We are already seeing the number of offences declining year-on-year as compliance increases among employers.”

 Labor rights activists say Qatar still owes compensation to those who worked on World Cup infrastructure projects going back to the awarding of the tournament in 2010 — years before the reforms were enacted.
-Amnesty says authorities failed to investigate during that period.
+Amnesty says authorities failed to investigate the deaths of workers during that period.

 Amnesty and other rights groups now urge soccer’s governing body FIFA to establish a $440 million fund — equivalent to the tournament’s total prize money — to compensate workers, an appeal that several federations support.
-The global soccer body has said it is .
+The global soccer body has said it is open to the idea.

 Qatar established its own fund in 2018 to compensate workers who are injured on the job or who are not paid, which Al-Ansari said had paid out some $270 million this calendar year alone.
 He did not comment directly on the calls for a larger remedy fund.